 To use Webform, begin by downloading, installing, and enabling it.
 Then visit its configuration page (Configuration > Content authoring > Webform settings), where you can specify which content types can have forms attached to them.
 In a minimal Drupal installation — which initially has no content types — the only one listed will be "Webform".
 You can specify what types of fields (components) can be used within the form content types.

 Resuming our concert registration example, create a new content type (without adding any fields to it), enable it for Webform, and create an instance of the content type.
 It will appear on the content admin page, just like a regular node.
-Editing it, we find two additional tabs, "Webform" and "Results".
+Editing it, you will find two additional tabs, "Webform" and "Results".

-The form field types used in our first solution are not available for webforms, which have their own components, including the built-in ones we saw earlier on the Webform settings page.
+The form field types used in our first solution are not available for webforms, which have their own components, including the built-in ones you saw earlier on the Webform settings page.
 To use additional components, install and enable the corresponding contributed modules, of which there are many.
 Let's utilize two of them — Webform Phone Number and Webform Postal Code, as well as the two modules they depend upon — to build a Webform version of the concert registration page.

 Edit the Webform concert node, and go to its "Webform" tab, whose page is divided into three sections: "Form components", "E-mails", and "Forms settings".